webmachine/webmachine-ruby/README.md

 * Most callbacks can interrupt the decision flow by returning an integer response code.
 You generally only want to do this when new information comes to light, requiring a modification of the response.
+* Currently supports WEBrick.
+Other host servers are planned.

 ## Problems/TODOs

 * Streaming and range responses will be supported as soon as API is decided on.
-* EventMachine and Mongrel2 will be supported as host servers.
-Pieces of the Mongrel2 API are already in there.
 * Configuration, command-line tools, and general polish.
 * An effort has been made to make the code feel as Ruby-ish as possible, but there is still work to do.
-* There are no tests.
-The first step will be porting existing tests from Erlang webmachine.
-A testing framework has not yet been chosen.
-* One of the coolest features of Erlang webmachine is the tracing feature.
-This should be simple to add to the FSM.
+* Tracing is exposed as an Array of decisions visited on the response object.
+You should be able to turn this off and on, and visualize the decisions on the sequence diagram.